ishaanbhimani0628/EE475_Team7/docs/kickstarter.md

 Ishaan Bhimani is a Master’s student in the Electrical Engineering department at the University of Washington.
 His focuses are power electronics and embedded systems, and he hopes to use his career to further environmentally sustainable technology.
 In his free time he likes going outdoors and playing music!

 ### Tanpreet Plaha:
 Tanpreet is a student at the University of Washington pursuing a BS in Electrical Engineering with her concentration in Embedded Systems and a BA in Philosophy.
-She is passionate about creating things.
+She is passionate about creating things, whether it be involving hardware and software components or glue and paper.
+In her free time, she likes to dive into DIY projects and read fantasy novels.